english-blog/english-blog.github.io/_posts/2014-09-02-meat-eating-animal-lovers.md

 **I only eat humanely raised and slaughtered animals.**

 Well.
 That's a contradiction depending on your definition of "humanity".
-What difference does the "humanely-raised" experience, make at the moment of slaughtering?.
+What difference does the "humanely-raised" experience, make at the moment of slaughtering?
 You still kill and eat them anyway.

 **We were meat eaters for millions of years.
 How can I change suddenly?.**